Editors’ Note: This article has been updated from the original piece was that published April 26, 2023.

 So, when you compare Arsenal’s performance against Newcastle to the rest of their games, they did waste a lot of time relative to their usual standards.
 And ‘relative’ is an important word there, because we can see from the averages earlier on in this article that Arsenal are about mid-table in most categories.
 Not lightning quick but not laborious either.
 In fact, 57 different games this season have seen more time taken off the clock by a team than Arsenal did at the weekend at St. James’ Park.

-You could argue it’s a little ironic that Howe criticised Arsenal for doing the exact same thing his side did when they visited the Emirates earlier in the season.
-Newcastle burned almost the exact same total time (27m 26s) in that game as Arsenal did this weekend, while the Magpies average delay of 38.3s per stoppage at Arsenal was actually a shade higher than Arsenal’s 37.5s from a few days ago.
-In fact, Newcastle have chewed up more clock on five separate occasions this season than Arsenal did when visiting at the weekend.
+You could argue it’s a little ironic that Howe criticised Arsenal for doing the same thing his side did when they visited the Emirates earlier in the season.
+Newcastle burned almost the exact same total time (27m 26s) in that game as Arsenal did this weekend, while the Magpies’ average delay of 38.3s per stoppage at Arsenal was actually a shade higher than Arsenal’s 37.5s from a few days ago.
+In fact, Newcastle have chewed up more time on five separate occasions this season than Arsenal did when visiting at the weekend.